gdsbook/book/infrastructure/website_content/intro.md

+# Home
-# Geographic Data Science with PySAL and the PyData Stack
+## Geographic Data Science with PySAL and the PyData Stack

 * Sergio J. Rey
 * Dani Arribas-Bel